 The Institute offers two types of in-residence fellowships: Institute Fellowships, a year-long appointment (September-May), and Senior Research Fellowships, a semester-long appointment.

 The year-long fellowship includes a stipend of $20,000, while the semester-long fellowship offers a stipend of $12,000.
 Additional support for research-related travel during the residency may be available.
 The Institute also provides furnished housing as part of both fellowships.
 Please contact the Institute with any questions, and please indicate in your application’s statement of purpose if you would require special arrangements for your housing.

 Fellowships include personal office space at the Institute and access to the collections in the University’s libraries and those of the colleges and universities in the Boston consortium.
 Candidates are encouraged to consult the extensive listings of Jesuitica holdings at Boston College prior to submitting their applications.
 Preference will be given to applicants in the final stages of writing or revising substantive scholarly work.
 Please indicate in your statement of purpose if you have a preferred publisher or have already signed a contract with one.

 While in residence at the Institute, fellows will make one presentation of their work each semester.
 They are encouraged to collaborate with the Institute’s initiatives and programming and with the Institute’s Research Scholars.
 They are also expected to engage with the wider academic community by attending events and meeting with the University’s faculty members and other visiting scholars.
 The fellowships are not academic appointments and have no teaching responsibilities.

-Questions can be directed to the Institute (email@example.com, with "fellowship" as the subject).
+Applications are due January 15, 2022, and candidates will be notified of decisions by January 31, 2022.
+Questions can be directed to the Institute (email@example.com, with “fellowship” as the subject).